adjtomo/pyadjoint/docs/mtm.rst

 .. warning::

     Please refer to [Laske1996]_ for a more rigorous mathematical derivation of this misfit function.
-This documentation page only serves to summarize the math for the purpose of explaining the underlying code.

 The misfit :math:`\chi_P(\mathbf{m})` measures frequency-dependent phase differences estimated with multitaper methods.
 For a given Earth model